 About Agrarian Trust

-What are the Agrarian Commons and why are they important?
+What is the Agrarian Commons Initiative and why is it important?

 Agrarian Commons white

-Agrarian Commons are locally governed land holding entities advancing cultural, ecological, and economic justice.
+The purpose of the Agrarian Commons initiative is to found and support locally governed land holding entities advancing cultural, ecological, and economic justice.

-The Agrarian Commons hold land in community-centered entities that are 501(c)(2) or 501(c)(25) subsidiaries of the national 501(c)(3) Agrarian Trust.
-All decision making within an Agrarian Commons takes place in the local 501(c)(2) or 501(c)(25) governance structures.
-These Agrarian Commons hold land to convey affordable and equitable leases for the purpose of regenerative farming for secure local food access, ecological sustainability, and community benefit.
+The Agrarian Commons are designed to hold land in community-centered entities that remain accountable to the community through a board structure that includes farmers, community members and Agrarian Trust representatives.
+These Agrarian Commons will hold land to convey affordable and equitable leases for the purpose of regenerative farming for secure local food access, ecological sustainability, and community benefit.
 Each Agrarian Commons is supported in various ways by the national 501(c)(3) Agrarian Trust.

 Agrarian Commons interrupt patterns of dispossession and land ownership consolidation, by connecting next generation farmers with land tenure and affordable leases.